 Previously, Scelfo was a Correspondent at Newsweek where she covered breaking news and wrote about contemporary American society.
 She covered the events of September 11, 2001, live from lower Manhattan, and then reported extensively on the attack’s environmental and emotional aftermath.
 She also uncovered documents showing that prisoners at Abu Ghraib tortured by American military police weren’t suspected terrorists but civilians accused of petty crimes, and published the first-ever interview with Dr. Anna Pou in which the New Orleans surgeon acknowledged administering fatal doses of morphine to patients at Memorial Medical Center after Hurricane Katrina.

-Before joining Newsweek she was a staff writer at the now-defunct media watchdog magazine Brill’s Content, where her journalism career began after a brief stint at the Fire Island News.
+Prior to joining Newsweek Scelfo was a staff writer at the now-defunct media watchdog magazine Brill’s Content, where her journalism career began after a brief stint at the Fire Island News.

-Prior to becoming a journalist, Scelfo worked for a consulting firm, waited tables, hawked t-shirts, boxed pastries, and moonlighted as a paralegal and bartender.
-Her interests include eating, drinking and spending as much time as possible in Mexico.
+Before becoming a journalist, Scelfo worked for a consulting firm, waited tables, hawked t-shirts, boxed pastries, and moonlighted as a paralegal and bartender.